Answer to Question #9503 Submitted to "Ask the Experts"

 Your question involves the still-controversial issue of whether low doses or doses delivered at low dose rates of radiation cause cancer and, if so, whether the frequency per unit dose is the same as what has been observed at high doses and high dose rates.
 There is experimental evidence, and general agreement among experts in radiation effects, that there is a substantial difference in the degree of effectiveness of high doses of low LET radiation (x rays, gamma rays, electrons, beta radiation) delivered at high dose rates compared to the same doses delivered at low dose rates.
 For this reason, it has been recommended that a dose and dose rate effectiveness factor (DDREF) of at least two be used to reduce the high dose-rate effects to predict what might be expected at low dose rates.

 There have not been any radiation-induced cancers observed in human beings at doses less than about 0.1 Sv.
-Partly as a result of this observation, the Health Physics Society recommended in its 1995 Position Statement PS008-1 that we not attempt to make estimates of the extent of radiation-induced effects for integral doses below 0.1 Sv.
 This 0.1 Sv is taken to be a delivered dose in excess of the natural background dose.
-In an updated position in 2010, the Society issued Position Statement PS010-2, in which it recommended no estimates of risks should be made for doses less than 0.1 Sv delivered over a lifetime or for doses of less than 0.05 Sv delivered within a one-year period.
+The Health Physics Society issued a Position Statement in which it recommends no estimates of risks should be made for doses less than 0.1 Sv delivered over a lifetime or for doses of less than 0.05 Sv delivered within a one-year period.